 Delia Derbyshire – Blue Veils And Golden Sands

-soundtrack for a BBC documentary on the Tuareg, based on the tempo of camels walking (1967, Silva Screen)
+Soundtrack for a BBC documentary on the Tuareg, based on the tempo of walking camels.
+(1967, Silva Screen)

 Else Marie Pade – Syv Cirkler